Evaluating multi-season occupancy models with autocorrelation fitted to heterogeneous datasets: Model and methods

 The spatial random effects $\omega_{i}$ are defined through a Gaussian process where for each vector of locations $\mathbf{s}$ we have

 where $\mathbf{D}$ is a distance matrix between all locations stored in $\mathbf{s}$. $\boldsymbol{\theta}$ includes the spatial decay $\phi$ and spatial variance $ \sigma^2$ that modulate the strength of spatial autocorrelation in continuous space in an exponential correlation model \citep{doser2024fractional}.
+The model applied in \cite{doser2024fractional} uses the Nearest Neighbor Gaussian Processes (NNGP) rather than the full Gaussian Processes to account for spatial autocorrelation \citep{datta2016hierarchical}, which makes it possible to estimate spatial autocorrelation parameters with large datasets \citep{doser2022spOccupancy}.

 The temporal random effects $\eta_{t}$ follow a zero-mean AR(1) process with covariance where $\rho$ is the temporal autocorrelation and $\sigma^2_T$ the temporal variance.

 And the model is not complete without its observation process: